Thomas-Walker-Lynch/project-enviroment/README.md

       >
   ```

   On the first line, the time shown is UTC in standard iso8601 format.
-We use timestamps
+We use time stamps
   of this form for transcripts and logs.
 Following in square brackets you will see the
   name of the project environment directory.

-  If the time does not show as above, copy the `Z` command in `project_share` to `/usr/local/bin`.
+  If the time does not show as above, copy the `Z` command in `share` to `/usr/local/bin`.

   On the second line we have the user name, machine name, and current working directory.